cataseven/Google-Map-Card/README.md

 | Address autocomplete | ~3–5× Places API (per typing session) |
 | Entity geocoding | 1–2× Geocoding API |

-**So 30 calculations could mean 150+ total API calls per day.** Google provides a 5000 / 10000 (also some of them are unlimited) api calls per month for free which covers significant usage, but you should still configure quotas in Cloud Console:
+**So 30 calculations could mean 150+ total API calls per day.** Google provides a 5000 / 10000 (also most of them are unlimited) api calls per month for free which covers significant usage, but you should still configure quotas in Cloud Console:

 1. Go to **APIs & Services → Quotas** and set daily request limits per API
 2. Go to **Billing → Budgets & Alerts** and create a budget alert (e.g., $5/month)